hoseinrafiei/easy-yelp/README.md

 $yelp->categoryDetails($alias, $request)->getArray();
 ```
 ### Examples
-You can check tests directory files to see some examples for using API methods.
+You can check examples directory files to see some examples for using API methods.

 ### Errors
 To check if you received an error from Yelp API or not you can use following functions.